Fish Habitat Section of the American Fisheries Society

 4. Nominees’ qualifications, including work experience and scholastic excellence

-Award Process: The award will be presented at the 150th Annual AFS Meeting in Columbus, Ohio (see https://afsannualmeeting.fisheries.org/) by the recipient of the Stan Moberly Award for Outstanding Contributions in Fish Habitat Conservation (also to be given in Columbus).
-The Rising Star recipient(s) will receive a plaque honoring their early-career achievements and recognition via social media and other outreach efforts with AFS, the AFS-FHS, NFHP, and NOAA Fisheries.
-If the Rising Star recipient cannot attend the meeting in person, arrangements will be made to present the award via Skype during the AFS-FHS Business Meeting.
+Award Process: The award will be presented at the 152nd Annual AFS Meeting in Spokane, WA (see https://afsannualmeeting.fisheries.org/) by the recipient of the Stanley A. Moberly Award for Outstanding Contributions in Fish Habitat Conservation (also to be given in Spokane).
+The Rising Star recipient(s) will receive a plaque honoring their early-career achievements, a monetary contribution to be put toward a Fish Habitat Partnership of their choice, and recognition via social media and other outreach efforts with AFS, the AFS-FHS, NFHP, and NOAA Fisheries.
+If the Rising Star recipient cannot attend the meeting in person, arrangements will be made to virtually present the award during the AFS-FHS Business Meeting.